otuozeAhmed/airg/README.rst

    .. code:: sh

-       source venv/bin/activate
+       source venv/bin/activate (Linux & Mac)

- - Linux & Mac
-       source venv/Scripts/activate
- - Windows (you must have Git installed to use source on Windows)
+       source venv/Scripts/activate (Windows - you must have Git installed to use source on Windows)

 Download the requirements file:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~